 Eating wonderful food is one of life’s great pleasures.
 That’s what the MICHELIN Star represents: it directs you to restaurants that serve truly memorable dishes.
 And while this experience can often prove expensive, there are thankfully a great number of Starred restaurants who go out of their way to offer more affordable ways to enjoy their fabulous cooking.
 The trick to cheap Star dining is so often the same: go at lunchtime.
-Fixed-price menus and great-value offerings are far more common in the middle of the day – and who doesn’t love a luxurious long lunch?
+Fixed-price menus and more budget-conscious offerings are far more common in the middle of the day – and who doesn’t love a luxurious long lunch?
 Here's our list of the cheapest MICHELIN-Starred restaurants for lunch.

 33 The Homend, Ledbury